ccbeango/typoraNote/Fish/FreeBird in Fiji.md

 Altogether, think in English, speak in English, write in English as much as possible.
 I hope I can make a difference.
 Bless me!
 (●'◡'●)ﾉ❤

+### The Fifth Day Monday Aguest 19 2019
+I got up so early in the morning so that I can have the first test in time.
+After waiting for 30 miniutes, we started to have that was consisted of 4 sections, listenning, grammer, vocabulary, speaking.
+Emm, how to say the test, listening is so hard for me, I hardly get anything.
+I haven't check some grammer in English for about three years, haha, you have got the result about my grammer records possiblely.
+Finally, what werid questions about the thrid section.
+So, I just got 6 of 15, a little akward, haha.

+For the last section, I talked with a teacher in English, who just gave me three questions.
+What is your name?
+How long will you be here?
+Why did you come to Fiji for learning English?
+I responsed them in Chinlish(￢_￢)

+In the end,  I got level.4 to go to class at room 21 in the morning and at room 15 in the afternoon. then, I met my classmates, one of them is Kui whose bf is Rui, what a coindence, the world is so small. ƪ(•̃͡ε•̃͡)∫ʃ

+Next, I'd like to talk about the experience of my class.
+Actually, I was a little disappointed.
+I don't know what can I say, the teachers I met didn't have good accent in English, weren't like a native speaker.
+I was embarrassed because of not understanding their words well.
+Maybe enough time was need to me to get used to the environment of studying.

+Most of my classmates are similar with me about our accent.
+Same confusions for everybody.
+How to speak English like a native speaker?
+I need think it over, do some changes.

+ Btw, they are so friendly and kind, I am lucky to meet them~

+Good night~